Competition climbing: History

 Competition climbing dates from the arrival of sport climbing in the mid-1980s, which is a type of rock climbing where the climbing protection is pre-bolted into the climbing route, so the climber does not have to worry about their safety while ascending.
 Some were reticent about the ethics of competitive climbing, and in early 1985, several leading climbers signed the Manifeste des 19, rejecting the concept.
 However, later in 1985, the first internationally recognized competition climbing event was held at Sportroccia, which later became the annual Rock Master competition.
 These were annual lead climbing competitions held outdoors on natural rock surfaces and their first winners were Stefan Glowacz, Patrick Edlinger and Catherine Destivelle.

-In 1988–89, the French Federation and Paul Brasset convinced the UIAA to regulate and administer competition climbing; it was agreed that events would be held on indoor artificial climbing walls.
+In 1988–89, the French Federation and Paul Brasset convinced the UIAA to regulate and administer competition climbing; it was agreed that events would be held on indoor artificial climbing walls and goverened by the a UIAA-subgroup known as the International Council for Competition Climbing (ICC).
 In 1989, the first UIAA Climbing World Cup was held over seven events around the world.
-In 1991, the first biennial UIAA World Climbing Championships is held in Frankfurt.
-In 1992, the first UIAA Climbing World Youth Championships is held in Basel.
-In 1998, bouldering and speed climbing are added alongside lead climbing for UIAA competition climbing events.
+In 1991, the first biennial UIAA World Climbing Championships was held in Frankfurt.
+In 1992, the first UIAA Climbing World Youth Championships was held in Basel.
+In 1998, bouldering and speed climbing were added alongside lead climbing for UIAA competition climbing events.
 In 2005, competition climbing was added to the World Games.
-In 2006-07, the UIAA ceded governance of competition climbing to a newly formed International Federation of Sport Climbing (IFSC) that received provisional recognition by the International Olympic Committee.
+In 2006–07, the UIAA-ICC ceded governance of competition climbing to a newly formed International Federation of Sport Climbing (IFSC) that the International Olympic Committee provisionally recognised.

-In August 2016, the IOC announced that competition climbing would be a sport in the 2020 Summer Olympics.
-During August 3–6, 2021, Alberto Ginés López and Janja Garnbret won the first-ever men's and women's Olympic climbing gold medals at the 2020 Tokyo Olympics in a combined event of all three disciplines.
+In August 2016, the IOC announced that competition climbing would be a sport in the 2020 Summer Olympics, but that lead, boulder, and speed would be combined into a single medal event; this caused upset however it allowed the maximum number of disciplines to feature at the Olympics.
+During August 3–6, 2021, Alberto Ginés López and Janja Garnbret won the first-ever men's and women's Olympic climbing gold medals at the Tokyo Olympics, in the newly created combined event consisting of all three disciplines.

+After the Tokyo Olympics, it was announced that the 2024 Paris Olympics would only combine lead climbing and bouldering into a single medal event, with speed climbing as a standalone medal event.